Ma Rainey may not have been the first woman to sing the blues, but she might as well have.

 That troupe is said to have featured Rainey singing the blues.
-If that is true, those performances precede the blues boom by some 17 years.
-No matter, by all accounts, she was the first woman to incorporate blues into vaudeville, minstrel and tent shows.
+If that is true, those performances precede the blues boom by some seventeen years.
+Regardless, by all accounts she was the first woman to incorporate blues into vaudeville, minstrel and tent shows.
 In fact, it is believed that Rainey coached a young Bessie Smith while touring with the Rabbit Foot Minstrels.

-In 1923, Rainey signed with Paramount Records.
-That December, she made her first eight recordings for the label.
+In 1923 Rainey signed with Paramount Records.
+That December she made her first eight recordings for the label.
 These included the songs “Bad Luck Blues,” “Bo-Weevil Blues” and “Moonshine Blues.”
-Over the next five years, she recorded more than 100 songs for the label.
+Over the next five years, she recorded more than one hundred songs for the label.
 Paramount marketed her extensively, calling her the “Mother of the Blues,” the “Songbird of the South,” the “Gold-Neck Woman of the Blues" and the “Paramount Wildcat.”
-In 1924, she made some recordings with Louis Armstrong, including "Jelly Bean Blues,” "Countin' the Blues" and "See, See Rider.”
+In 1924 she made some recordings with Louis Armstrong, including "Jelly Bean Blues,” "Countin' the Blues" and "See, See Rider.”

-With her broad, toothy smile, multidirectional horsehair wig and necklace of $20 gold coins, Rainey was a sight to behold.
+With her broad, toothy smile, multi-directional horsehair wig and necklace of $20 gold coins, Rainey was a sight to behold.
 “They said she was the ugliest woman in show business,” Alberta Hunter once said.
 “But Ma Rainey didn’t care, because she pulled in the crowds.
 Some of us used to laugh at her, because she was so countryfied.
-But I think her looks were part of her act—just look at some of those kids out there today, those young med with the wild hair and makeup.
+But I think her looks were part of her act—just look at some of those kids out there today, those young men with the wild hair and makeup.
 Are they pretty?
 No, but people notice them, and they’re making money.”

-Ma Rainey was inducted into the Blue Foundation’s Hall of Fame in 1990, the same year she was inducted into the Rock and Roll Hall of Fame.
-In 2004, “See, See Rider” was inducted into the Grammy Hall of Fame.
+Ma Rainey was inducted into the Blue Foundation’s Hall of Fame in 1990, the same year she was inducted into the Rock & Roll Hall of Fame.
+In 2004 “See, See Rider” was inducted into the Grammy Hall of Fame.